Les aventures du roi Pausole: Act I

 Although in Pausole's kingdom morals are somewhat relaxed, and the monarch has a wife for each day of the year, in respect of his own daughter the king is more strict.

-During a ballet given for the women of the harem, Aline falls for Mirabelle, a girl dressed as a boy dancer.
+During a ballet given for the women of the harem, Aline falls for Mirabelle, a girl dressed as a boy dancer Prince Charming.

-While the king holds court under a cherry-tree – and lets off all the wrong-doers – Aline runs off with Mirabelle.
+While the king holds court under a cherry-tree – and lets off all the wrong-doers – Aline runs off to a farm with 'Mirabelle'.
 But even after reading Aline's note (saying she will return in nine months...) the king is indecisive.
-Finally he follows the advice of his page Giglio and sets off on travels, and in search of his daughter.
+Finally he follows the advice of his page Giglio and sets off in search of his daughter.